nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 -----------------

-*A branch in Git is the way that independent development efforts are kept separate from each other within a repo.
-A commit is a unit of work that is saved into a repository on a particular branch; commits are somewhat similar to check-ins in other source control systems.*
+*A branch in Git is the way that independent development efforts are kept separate from each other within a repo.*

 You're now ready to begin working on the project.
 But before you start patching code, adding tests, developing new features, or improving documentation, you